I inform the House that Mr Speaker has selected the amendment in the name of the Prime Minister.

 What will drive all this through, however, is universal credit that does what it was designed to do, and makes work pay.
 In Enfield, which rolled the scheme out early, it has been a success.
 Work coaches have reached out to previously unreached individuals, helping them to find work.
 More people are working, obtaining work more quickly, staying in work longer, and earning more.
 The first nine months have been very successful.
 Universal credit claimants are now 13% more likely than jobseeker’s allowance claimants to be employed, work 12 days more, and are more than twice as likely to try to work for more hours.

 That is all extremely welcome.
 However, there is a risk that the cuts in the universal credit work allowances will unpick the good work of the universal credit: the work coaches, the incentives, the living wage and the free childcare.
 It will be like a travellator in an airport.
 We want the travellator to help people—especially those on low incomes—to travel into work.
-It will now be switched in another direction; actually, it will be going in the opposite direction, which will mean 2.7 million working families will on average be £1,500 worse off without the benefit of work allowances.
+It will now be switched in another direction; actually, it will be going in the opposite direction, which will mean that 2.7 million working families will on average be £1,500 worse off without the benefit of work allowances.
 It matters greatly to these families.
-It also does not make sense that these families who are claiming universal credit will be worse off than families protected under the legacy tax credits payments living in the same town, the same neighbourhood or even the same street.
+It also does not make sense that these families who are claiming universal credit will be worse off than families protected under legacy tax credits payments living in the same town, the same neighbourhood or even the same street.
 That is not fair.

 There is cross-party concern about this, and a shared concern among campaign groups, which are not always on the same wavelength.
 Gingerbread, focusing its concerns on single parents as well as couples with children, makes the point that working single parents in the poorest fifth of households are set to lose nearly 7% of their income.
 A home-owning single parent working full time will be over £3,000 a year worse off without the work allowances, and if a second earner enters work he or she will lose 65p in every pound earned.
 CARE also made this point in relation to recognising our support for marriage in the tax system, which it says could be undermined.
 In particular, single-earner married couples on median incomes with two children will lose significantly without the work allowances.